thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 After establishing that I was going to use pytest, I planned out the rest of what I was going to use for this project.
 To make it easier to develop on multiple machines I decided to use virtualenv.
 This way to use this package on another machine, all I would need to do (after using pip to install virtualenv) is install the packages in the requirements.txt file using `pip install -r requirements.txt` and then the package is ready to go.

 The other package in requirements.txt file other than pytest is [Click](https://click.palletsprojects.com/en/7.x/).
 Click is a very powerful package that makes adding a command line interface (CLI) to your python package very easy.
 Using decorators and functions, defining a CLI is very easy.

+## I have never done TDD before

+But I am familiar with it.

+And I don't like it.

+Well, strict TDD is very restricting and slows down my process a lot.
+Which is